Malacath-92/Proxy-PDF-Maker/README.md

     The app supports arbitrary card sizes, here shown with YuGiOh cards
 </p>

+Following is an outline of the different parts of the app and most importantly the many options that you can work with.

-## Cards
+## Card Grid
 The left half of the window contains a grid of all cards you placed in the `images` folder.
-Below each image is a text input field and a +/-, use these to adjust how many copies for each card you want.
-On the top you have global controls to +/- all cards or reset them back to 1.
+Below each image is a text input field and a `+` and `-` button, use these to adjust how many copies for each card you want.
+On the top you have global controls to `+`/`-` all cards or reset them all to 0.

 ## Print Preview
 On the top-left you can switch over to the `Preview`, which shows you a preview of the printed page.
 It should update automatically when you change printing settings on the right.

+## Context Menu
+If you right-click a card in either the Card Grid or the Print Preview you will open the card's context menu.
+In this menu you will see various options for the card:
+- _Remove External Card_: Removes the card from the project. **Only visible if the card is an external card.**
+- _Reset Backside_: Resets the backside for this card back to the default. **Only visible if the card has a non-default backside and backsides are enabled.**
+- Bleed Options:
+    - _Infer Input Bleed_: Default setting.
+The app will try to determine whether the image has a bleed edge or not.
+    - _Assume Full Bleed_: The image has a full bleed edge.
+    - _Assume No Bleed_: The image does not have any bleed edge.
+- Aspect Ratio Options: **Only visible if the image has an unexpected aspect ratio**
+    - _Reset Aspect Ratio_: Reset the aspect ratio to the images original aspect ratio.
+    - _Fix Aspect Ratio: Expand_: Expands the image in one dimension to make it have the expected aspect ratio.
+    - _Fix Aspect Ratio: Stretch_: Stretches the image in one dimension to make it have the expected aspect ratio.
+- _Rotate Left_: Rotates the image by 90 degrees counter-clockwise.
+- _Rotate Right_: Rotates the image by 90 degrees clockwise.

 ## Options
 The right panel contains all the options for printing.
 Those that are self-explanatory (i.e. PDF Filename, Paper Size, Orientation) are skipped here.
-Also note that most options that affect the generated pdf will be reflected in the print preview, so keep that open while changing the settings to get an idea of what you are doing.
+Also note that all options that affect the generated pdf will be reflected in the print preview, so keep that open while changing the settings to get an idea of what you are doing.

 > [!NOTE]
 > Some options are hidden by default and are only visible when enabling `Advanced Mode`, all such options are marked.